yona-lang/homepage/docs/stdlib/stm.md

 ## Usage
 There may be multiple instances of STM created in Yatta, and they live completely independently to each other.
 Any error raised by functions in this module raise an exception of type `:stm`.
+Any expression inside the body of a [context manager](/features/resource-management.md#context-managers) will have implicit access to the transaction from its scope.

 ### Instantiating a new STM
 In order to use an STM for read/write operations, one must first create the STM itself.
 Reference to the STM instance will be used by all other functions.
 STM itself is of a special [type](/features/data-types.md) `stm`.